rodoabad/angularjs-es6-styleguide/README.md

 ## import and export

-- Third party imports e.g. `node_modules` should be at the top-most level of your file followed by lLocal imports separated by a whitespace.
+- Third party imports e.g. `node_modules` should be at the top-most level of your file followed by local imports separated by a whitespace.
 - Constructors must use TitleCase i.e. `import MyService from './my-service'`.
+- There should be a whitespace between your imports and the rest of your code.

 ```javascript
 // Recommended